Notes for using ASAN with afl-fuzz

 Finally, the RLIMIT_RSS limit (ulimit -m) sounds like what we need, but doesn’t work on Linux - mostly because nobody felt like implementing it.

 There are also cgroups, but they are Linux-specific, not universally available even on Linux systems, and they require root permissions to set up; I’m a bit hesitant to make afl-fuzz require root permissions just for that.
-That said, if you are on Linux and want to use cgroups, check out the contributed script that ships in examples/asan_cgroups/.
+That said, if you are on Linux and want to use cgroups, check out the contributed script that ships in utils/asan_cgroups/.

 In settings where cgroups aren’t available, we have no nice, portable way to avoid counting the ASAN allocation toward the limit.
 On 32-bit systems, or for binaries compiled in 32-bit mode (-m32), this is not a big deal: ASAN needs around 600-800 MB or so, depending on the compiler - so all you need to do is to specify -m that is a bit higher than that.

 On 64-bit systems, the situation is more murky, because the ASAN allocation is completely outlandish - around 17.5 TB in older versions, and closer to 20 TB with newest ones.
 The actual amount of memory on your system is (probably!) just a tiny fraction of that - so unless you dial the limit with surgical precision, you will get no protection from OOM bugs.

 On my system, the amount of memory grabbed by ASAN with a slightly older version of gcc is around 17,825,850 MB; for newest clang, it’s 20,971,600.
 But there is no guarantee that these numbers are stable, and if you get them wrong by “just” a couple gigs or so, you will be at risk.